chutsu/ditto/docs/how_do_i_run_ditto_locally.md

-# How do I run mdoc locally?
+# How do I run ditto locally?

-`mdoc` requires a http server in-order to send GET requests to pull the markdown files.
-There are many ways to run mdoc locally, perhaps the easiest is to use Python's `SimpleHTTPServer` like so:
+`ditto` requires a http server in-order to send GET requests to pull the markdown files.
+There are many ways to run ditto locally, perhaps the easiest is to use Python's `SimpleHTTPServer` like so:

     cd <dir where index.html and docs/ reside>